Torivicky/simple_shell/README.md

         tokenize - creates an array of tokens from a buffer with a specified delimiter.
 Requirements

-simple_shell is designed to run in the Ubuntu 20.04 LTS linux environment and to be compiled using the GNU compiler collection v. gcc with flags-Wall, -Werror, -Wextra, -pedantic, -std=gnu89l
+simple_shell is designed to run in the Ubuntu 20.04 LTS linux environment and to be compiled using the GNU compiler collection v. gcc with flags-Wall, -Werror, -Wextra, -pedantic, -std=gnu89
+Installation

+    Clone this repository: git clone https://github.com/Torivicky/simple_shelll